 6. What is the Chrome Web Store review time?
 Is it less now with Manifest V3?

 Yes. the review time of the Chrome Web Store is not long.
 When you are on the Chrome Web Store page, that is on your Chrome extension or Chrome theme.
 When you click the blue “Submit for Review” button, you will see this informational message.
-That your update is on the Chrome Web Review side.
+That your Chrome extension update is on the Chrome Web Review side.

 You hear scary and depressing words online that it can take a long time for your creation to be online in the Chrome Web Store.
-The Chrome extension and Chrome theme review process uses a combination of manual and automated systems.
+The Chrome extension and Chrome theme review process use a combination of manual and automated systems.
 All update submissions from the developers go through the same review system, regardless of the tenure of the developer or the number of active users on the Chrome Web Store.
 However, some signals may cause the reviewer to examine an extension more closely, including:

 - New developers